BorgwardtLab/proteinshake/docs/readthedocs/source/notes/custom.rst

 A dataset becomes truly valuable when you define how to evaluate a model on it.
 In ProteinShake, this is called a task.
 It comprises train/test/validation splits and metrics that assess the performance of the model.
-The metrics depends on the label(s) that you are interested in.
+The metrics depend on the label(s) that you are interested in.

 We will create a task based on our custom ``DNABindingDataset``.
 An empty task looks like this: